erodrigufer/CS_Resources/FreeBSDCheatsheet.md

 4. `freebsd-update install` : After rebooting the system (which properly finishes the installation of a new kernel), continue upgrading userland programs.
 5. `freebsd-update install` : Remove old shared libraries (check _Absolute FreeBSD Chapter 18 for a more detail information about this configuration step_).
 6. `reboot` : Reboot one final time to check that everything works properly and the system can be cleanly initialized after a reboot.

+### Periodically downloading patches with cron
+1. Add the command `freebsd-update cron` to the crontab at a specific hour with a given periodicity.
+This will periodically try to `fetch` patches for the current FreeBSD major release and will notify if a fetch successfully downloaded new patches.